nebius/mcp-server/README.md

 1. Open the Command Palette (Cmd+Shift+P / Ctrl+Shift+P) and run **mcp: Add Server**

-2. Choose `Command (stdio)` and enter the following command: `uv run --with fastmcp fastmcp run ~/.nebius/mcp-server/server.py`
+2. Choose `Command (stdio)` and enter the following command: `uvx --refresh-package nebius-mcp-server "nebius-mcp-server@git+https://github.com/nebius/mcp-server@main"`

 3. Open the Chat panel and select **Agent** mode
     - You will now see the new MCP and its available tools by clicking the  :hammer_and_wrench:  button